-Course Code Course Title Academi c Credits Lectur e Hours Lab Hours Clinica l Hours Outsid e Hours Pre-requisite(s) /Concurrent PN1119C Care of Children 3 30 0 45 22.5 PN1115C
+Course Code Course Title Academi c Credits Lectur e Hours Lab Hours Clinica l Hours Outsid e Hours Pre-requisite(s) /Concurrent PN1119C Care of Children 3 30 0 45 22.5 Semesters 1-3 & Concurrent with PN1117C & PN1200 dealing with infant and child health.

-This course builds on the concepts of previous nursing courses with emphasis on utilizing the nursing process in dealing with infant and child health.
 Students will explore the concepts of health promotion, disease prevention and alterations in health related to children.
 Management and planning of the nursing process will include concepts from a variety of culturally diverse settings to include nursing in the community.
 Information regarding growth and development and disorders of all of the body systems from infant through adolescence.
 Signs and symptoms, diagnostic tests, and treatment for each condition are covered.
 Principles of nutrition and pharmacology are integrated throughout the course.
 Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.
 Emphasis is placed on the development of confidence in performing nursing skills within the Practical Nurse scope of practice, skills in group planning for pediatric care, and the utilization of all available hospital and community resources for meeting the total needs of the patient and family, variety of culturally diverse settings to include nursing in the community.